 Getting Smarter on Credit Cards for Fair Credit

 Fair credit may not be the best of credit, but there’s hope.
-With the average VantageScore at 675, that’s right in the middle of what the scoring model deems fair or what is sometimes called average.
+And you're not alone: 61% of consumers have fair credit or better with VantageScore, and 38% have fair.
 With fair credit, you can build your score, earn some rewards and develop good financial habits.

 We researched and analyzed over 160 credit cards designed for people in the fair credit range and evaluated them against several different criteria: rates and fees, rewards, customer service, ability to improve credit lines, and more.
 Below are our top picks and several tips to help you decide and improve your credit for the future.
 Here, we look at: